-Parkinson's disease is a progressive disorder of the nervous system that affects movement.
-It develops gradually, often starting with a barely noticeable tremor in just one hand.
-But while tremor may be the most well-known sign of Parkinson's disease, the disorder also commonly causes a slowing or freezing of movement.
+Parkinson's disease is a progressive disorder of the nervous system that affects your movement.
+It develops gradually, sometimes starting with a barely noticeable tremor in just one hand.
+But while tremor may be the most well-known sign of Parkinson's disease, the disorder also commonly causes stiffness or slowing of movement.

-The symptoms of Parkinson's disease can vary from person to person.
-Early signs may be subtle and can go unnoticed.
-Symptoms typically begin on one side of the body and usually remain worse on that side even after symptoms begin to affect both sides.
+Parkinson's disease symptoms and signs may vary from person to person.
+Early signs may be mild and may go unnoticed.
+Symptoms often begin on one side of your body and usually remain worse on that side, even after symptoms begin to affect both sides.
 Parkinson's signs and symptoms may include:

 When to see a doctor

 The cause of Parkinson's disease is unknown, but several factors appear to play a role, including:

 In summary, there is much work to be done to identify the factors causing Parkinson's disease.

 Many changes occur in the brains of people with Parkinson's disease, including: